EricaLinaG/Emacsn/README.md

   - `make install-base status`
   - `make install-new-default name=my-profile-name repo=The-url-to-my-emacs-repo`

 otherwise do `make install`.

 #### Try it out
   - `emacs`
   - `emacs --with-profile <gnu|stable|dev|test|...>`

+#### Add a new repo for now or later.

+You can add yours or any emacs repo as an install profile at any time.
+Then install it later.

+  - `make new-profile name=my-profile-name repo=The-url-to-my-emacs-repo`
+  - `make my-profile-name`

+You can add a profile and install your emacs repo any time with this.

+  - `make install-new name=my-profile-name repo=The-url-to-my-emacs-repo`

 ### Get the Status and see some things.
   - `make status`